April 17, 2022

 And that’s why this story matters.
 That’s why resurrection is important.
 That’s why Jesus had to die – so he could come alive again to give us hope, to give us life.
 Because Christ lives, we can experience life at its fullest, life at its best.
 We can experience eternity immediately, in this very moment.
 Our hope is not found in some distant future.
 Our hope is grounded in the resurrection reality that new life can be right now.

-It has become something of a tradition here in recent years to celebrate this living Christ through the Easter homily of St. John Chrysostom, that great fourth century preacher whose name translates as “John the Golden Throated One.”
+Last year, I shared with you my favorite way to celebrate this living Christ, through the Easter homily of St. John Chrysostom, that great fourth century preacher whose name translates as “John the Golden Throated One.”
 In many churches, John’s homily for Easter Vigil is repeated every year, either during the Saturday night vigil, or at the earliest service on Easter morning.

 The tradition in the Eastern Church for this meditation is that, at the mention of word “DEATH (!),” people stomp their feet with joy because Christ’s DEATH (!) has trampled DEATH (!).
 In some churches, people also ring bells whenever heaven * is mentioned, or whenever you hear Christ’s name spoken, as in “Christ * is alive!”